noken-travel/strapi/docs/v3.x/concepts/configurations.md

 ## Environments

-What if you need specific static configurations for specific environments and using environment variables becomes tedious?
+What if you need to specific static configurations for specific environments and using environment variables becomes tedious?

 Strapi configurations can also be created per environment in `./config/env/{env}/{filename}`.
 These configurations will be merged into the base configurations defined in the `./config` folder.
 The environment is based on the `NODE_ENV` environment variable (defaults to `development`).